You are herePhosphorus Deficiency

 Wet, compact soil or overwatering can trigger a phosphorus deficiency to appear even when all other factors are perfect.
 So make sure you water your plants properly every time to help prevent a phosphorus deficiency.

 Cooler temperatures lower than 60°F (15°C), as well as large temperature swings, can make it harder for the plant to absorb phosphorus.
 Cannabis plants are therefore more likely to show signs of a phosphorus deficiency when the temperature drops too low, or if they go through a cold spell.

 Some growers will try to get their plant to artificially display colors by shocking the plant with very cold temps.
 The reason this can work is because it disrupts the uptake of phosphorus, and in some plants this will cause the upper leaves under the light (and the adjacent buds) to turn red or purple.
-However, this type of redding or purplish will usually result in smaller yields becasue purple leaves are not good at photosynthesis, and the plant needs phosphorus to produce buds properly.
+This does not work with all strains.
+The type of reddening or purpling caused by low temps will often result in smaller yields becasue non-green leaves are not good at photosynthesis, and the plant needs phosphorus to produce buds properly.

-The leaves of this plant turned purple over night after being exposed to chilly temps.
+The leaves of this plant turned purple over night after that plant was exposed to chilly temps.

 Cold temps may help the plant purple up, but it will also likely slow plant growth and hinder almost every single aspect of a flower's development.
 It's generally not recommended for growers to turn down the temps just to achieve colored buds - you may be doing more harm than good!
 If you are looking for purple buds, you'll get the best results by finding purple genetics that look/smell/taste the way you like.
 A "true" purple cannabis phenotype with turn purple no matter what you do in the environment.